How Soon After Feeding Sourdough Starter Can I Use it (Simple Guide)

 Published Categorized as Sourdough Starter

 There are a variety of ways to feed, maintain and use your sourdough starter.
+Your sourdough starter is like a pet – it needs regular feeding and care to thrive.
 An active starter is known to produce the perfect rise when baking sourdough bread.
-Once the sourdough starter rises, that’s when we should question when it is the right time to use our starter in your bread recipe.
+Once the sourdough starter rises, we ask the million-dollar question: when’s the perfect moment to put that bubbly beast to work in your bread?.
 As you know, sourdough starter must be fed regularly, whether its every few hours, or twice a day.
 To determine how soon after feeding your sourdough starter is the right time to use it, you’re going to need some guidance, so listen close!

 When Should I Use a Starter for Sourdough Bread?